Legal employment for your global team

 Curious to learn about India’s tax allowances and similar tax regulations?

 Employers in India must pay salaries in accordance with the terms stated in the employment contract, and wages must meet or exceed the minimum wage set by the central or state governments.
 Salaries are typically paid on a monthly basis, and timely payment is mandated under the labour law.
-In India, the mandatory local currency is only INR (Indian Rupees).
+In India, the mandatory local currency is only INR (Indian Rupee).
 This currency is used for all financial transactions, including salaries, allowances, and benefits within the country.

 For provident fund contributions, the ceiling is 12% of the minimum wage, which is INR 15,000.
 This means the maximum contribution to the Provident Fund is based on this amount, regardless of the employee's gross salary exceeding this threshold.

-In India, salary calculations typically use calendar days for a full month.
+In India, salary calculations typically use calendar days for a whole month.
 This means that irrespective of the number of working days in a month, salary is calculated on the basis of 30 days per month, unless otherwise specified in the employment contract or company policy.

 Salary calculation specifics